navyaagayathri/OIBSIP/Network-Security-Threats/network_security_threats_report.md

 ### Ransomware

-Malware that encrypts files and demands payment for decryption.
+Malware that encrypts files and demands payment for their release.

 ### Spyware